carlosxc/oro/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

     * **multiple**
         *boolean*
         Indicates whether several entities are supported.
 Allowed only when type is entity.
+    * **virtual**
+        *boolean*
+        Such attribute will not be saved in the database and available only on current transition.
+Default value is false.

 **Notice**
 Attribute configuration does not contain any information about how to render attribute on step forms,